dalibor/octoshark/README.md

 ## Octoshark.reload!

-While Octoshark tries hard to avoid any **monkey-patching** of `ActiveRecord`, there is a single patch it applies so that end-user does not have to do it manually.
-Basically, whenever ActiveRecord::Base establishes a new database connection, `Octoshark.reload!` needs to be called.
+Whenever ActiveRecord::Base establishes a new database connection, `Octoshark.reload!` is called.
 This is necessary for Octoshark to disconnect old connection pools and set new ones, otherwise `ActiveRecord::ConnectionNotEstablished` will be raised.

 Few examples where database connections are re-established: